 Sunday worship services are meeting in person.
-The 11am worship is also live streamed on-line.
-In person attendance has specific requirements and restrictions.
-Buttons to worship services are below.
+The 11am worship is also live streamed and archived (see buttons below).

 Sunday School is still not meeting in person, but is planning to restart soon.

 We are about you, and we care about you!
 So, there are restrictions and procedure modifications in place to protect each other during this trying time.

 Any building access requires face covering.

 Large group gatherings are restricted, and small groups need an approved protection plan to meet.
 Non-worship is currently restricted to a maximum of 25 people.